webmin/webmin.com/content/docs/Webmin/backup-configuration-files.md

 weight: 95
 ---

-This page explains what the Backup Configuration Files module does, and how to use it.
+{{< alert secondary question "What this page about?"
+"This page explains what the Backup Configuration Files module does, and how to use it." >}}

 ### About
 Most Webmin modules work by editing configuration files on your system, like `/etc/exports` for NFS shares, `/etc/passwd` for users and `/etc/fstab` for filesystems.